 At our farm in Devon!
 We don’t grow it there, but whole seed arrives at the farm, which all of our products are made from.
 We never buy in any type of hemp derivative.

-Our hemp seeds are sourced from carefully selected growers around the world, with the majority of them coming from Canada, China and the EU.
+Our hemp seeds are sourced from carefully selected growers around the world, with the majority of them coming from Canada and France.
 When we first started Good Hemp back in 1998, we endeavoured to grow all of the hemp we’d need from our farm in Devon.
 Unfortunately, however, we found that the UK’s climate is not well-suited to large-scale hemp production.
 We’re committed to making hemp a global kitchen staple, which means we’ve had to look further afield to meet demand.
 We’re constantly reassessing our suppliers and looking at ways to reduce our carbon footprint.

 Good Hemp is a privately owned company with a small number of shareholders, including the founders Henry Braham and Glynis Murray.